mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### 3) Weekly Summary Prompt (2‑sentence owner digest per conversation)

 ```
 Summarize this conversation in 2 sentences for the store owner.
-Focus on the customer’s request, whether the KB answered it, and if human follow‑up is needed.
+Focus on the customer's request, whether the KB answered it, and if human follow‑up is needed.
 Do not include any personal data.
 End with one clear next step for the owner.
 Max 45 words.
 ```

 ---